andrziv/Nutrilusion-Client/README.md

         - Enter the code on the Mac to complete the pairing process
     - You should be able to install the app by changing the run configuration to your mobile device.
 Apple recommends following a second set of steps before installing the app, though:
         - Mac toolbar: Xcode (make sure Xcode is the focused window) > Settings > Apple Accounts > Add Apple Account (the account you want to use for signing)
-        - In the Xcode File Tree, open the Project Settings by clicking on the top-level project file > [Targets] Swiftui-Nutritool > Code and Signing Capabilities > Choose a valid team
+        - In the Xcode File Tree, open the Project Settings by clicking on the top-level project file > [Targets] Swiftui-Nutrilusion > Code and Signing Capabilities > Choose a valid team
         - [Optional] Register the device with your team if you belong to the [Apple Developer Program](https://developer.apple.com/programs/).
         - Enable Developer Mode on your iOS device
 3. Note that this app requires Camera capabilities, so just add "Privacy - Camera Usage Description" under Info in the Project Settings if it wasn't already there